psarando/shire-reckoning/Middle-earth-simulation.md

 Those are the calendars one would use if they were only interested in a Shire, Gondor, or Rivendell date conversion for today's date in modern times.

-As pointed out in the [Rivendell Reckoning notes](https://psarando.github.io/shire-reckoning/#rivendell-reckoning-notes), the calendars of Gondor and the Shire described in Appendix D had similar yet different leap-year and leap-day rules compared to our Gregorian calendar.
+As pointed out in the [Shire Reckoning notes](https://psarando.github.io/shire-reckoning/#reckoning-start-dates), the calendars of Gondor and the Shire described in Appendix D had similar yet different leap-year and leap-day rules compared to our Gregorian calendar.
 So this project also includes a way to reckon Shire and Gondor dates according to